 where $\chi(\N_L^{\perp}, \nu_{\N})$ is the weighted Euler characteristic by the Behrend function $\nu_{\N}$.
 The $\cc^*$-action on $\N^{\perp}_{L}$ induces a cosection $\sigma: \Omega_{\N^{\perp}_{L}}\to \sO_{\N^{\perp}_{L}}$ in \cite{KL} by taking the dual of the associated vector field $v$ given by the $\cc^*$-action.
 The degenerate locus is the fixed locus $(\N^{\perp}_{L})^{\cc^*}$, therefore there exists a cosection localized virtual cycle $[\N^{\perp}_{L}]^{\vir}_{\loc}\in H_0((\N^{\perp}_{L})^{\cc^*})$, and

-as proved in \cite{JT}, \cite{Jiang}.
-Tanaka-Thomas proved that in the case $\deg K_{S}< 0$ and the case that $S$ is a K3 surface, $\VW(S)=\vw(S)$.
-They also prove their corresponding generalized Vafa-Witten invariants in \cite{JS} also agree, see \cite{TT2} for the Fano case and \cite{MT} for the K3 surface case.
+which is proved in \cite{JT}, \cite{Jiang}.
+Tanaka-Thomas prove that in the case $\deg K_{S}< 0$ and the case that $S$ is a K3 surface, $\VW(S)=\vw(S)$.
+They also prove their corresponding generalized Vafa-Witten invariants in \cite{JS} agree, see \cite{TT2} for the Fano case and \cite{MT} for the K3 surface case.